v-cakoll/docs.it-it/docs/framework/wpf/advanced/walkthrough-hosting-a-3-d-wpf-composite-control-in-windows-forms.md

 4. Aggiungere un riferimento al progetto `HostingWpfUserControlInWf`.

-5. In Esplora soluzioni impostare il progetto `WpfUserControlHost` in modo che sia il progetto di avvio.
+5. In Esplora soluzioni impostare il progetto `WpfUserControlHost` come progetto di avvio.

 <a name="To_Host_the_Windows_Presentation_Foundation"></a>
 ## <a name="host-the-usercontrol"></a>Ospitare UserControl